Legal Advice for Compensation Insurance Claims & TPD Payouts

 1. Gather all the relevant documentation and information about your motor accident, including any injuries, expenses, and property damage.

-2. Fill out a claim form and submit it to MAIC along with the necessary supporting documentation.
+2. Fill out a claim form and submit it to MAIC with the required supporting documentation.

 How Much Is My MAIC Claim Worth?